tariqahmed1912/internship-kloudle/docs/dynamic_analysis.md

 About DAST

-- Dynamic analysis is done while an application is running.
+- Dynamic Application Security Testing (DAST) is a testing methodology which looks for security vulnerabilities by simulating external attacks on an application while the application is running.
-- DAST tools include OWASP Zed Attack Proxy (ZAP) and W3AF.
+- DAST performs black-box security testing.

 ### **OWASP ZAP**